TexturedFuture/Minecraft-SSTool/README.md

 For it to work the Python File has to be in the same directory as the jar or mod file

+MUST HAVE PYTHON ON YOUR COMPUTER FOR IT TO WORK

 There are 2 modes for selecting a jar/mod

 Specific Mode